vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/advanced-features.md

 <figure><img src="../../.gitbook/assets/用户教育示意图-1 (1).png" alt=""><figcaption></figcaption></figure>

-Without reinforced prompt, your chatbot may experience degraded conversation performance, such as off-topic responses, reduced understanding, and weakened functionality, after multiple rounds of conversation.
+Without reinforced prompt, your chatbot may experience degraded conversation performance after multiple rounds of dialogue, such as off-topic responses, reduced understanding, and weakened functionality.
 However, with reinforced prompt, your chatbot can maintain a high level of performance even during long-term conversations.

-For example, even a simple translation chatbot can greatly improve its performance with just three sentences of reinforced prompt: no matter what the user inputs, the chatbot will always respond within the parameters of the translation tool.
+For example, even a simple translation chatbot can greatly benefit from just three sentences of reinforced prompt, ensuring that the chatbot always responds within the parameters of the translation tool, regardless of the user's input.

 <figure><img src="../../.gitbook/assets/用户教育示意图-8.png" alt=""><figcaption></figcaption></figure>

-For role-playing chatbots, reinforced prompt not only helps maintain the character's personality during multiple rounds of conversation, but also elegantly protects the bot from prompt injection attacks.
-When the prompt is stolen, the bot will respond in a way that fits the character's style, rather than simply spitting out the prompt.
+For role-playing chatbots, reinforced prompt not only helps maintain the character's personality during multi-round conversations, but also elegantly protects the bot from prompt injection attacks.
+When the prompt is stolen, the bot will respond in a way that fits the character's style.

 <figure><img src="../../.gitbook/assets/用户教育示意图-9.png" alt=""><figcaption></figcaption></figure>